 Alabama Music Hall of Fame

-The outstanding achievements and the music of Alabamians are presented in the state museum.
+The outstanding achievements and the music of Alabamians are presented in this state museum.
 “Father of the Blues” W.C.
-Handy, “Father of Rock and Roll” Sam Phillips and Percy Sledge (“When a Man Loves a Woman”), all Shoals natives, are among the prestigious inductees You’ll hear rocking rhythms and soul touching melodies as you admire the vast memorabilia from the lives and careers of more than 1.000 stars, representing all styles of America’s music.
+Handy, “Father of Rock and Roll” Sam Phillips and Percy Sledge (“When a Man Loves a Woman”), all Shoals natives, are among the prestigious inductees.
+You’ll hear rocking rhythms and soul touching melodies as you admire the vast memorabilia from the lives and careers of more than 1,000 stars, representing all styles of America’s music.

 The Shoals Gold Record Room at 201 S. Court Street in Florence is a dynamic, upscale salute to the Muscle Shoals Music scene and the Alabama Music Hall of Fame.
 The room features 60 gold records, a giant mural of iconic music photos, a baby grand player piano loaded with Muscle Shoals tunes, costumes from AMHOF, guitar displays, vintage records autographed by local recording artists, a state-of-the-art sound system and a juke box vending machine.
 The custom designed flooring is inlaid with guitars and a large gold record.
 The room is open to the public from 8-5, Monday through Friday and is also available for private events and as a performance venue.
 For information call 256-767-0740, ext.
 221.